Views from An Englishman in Wales

 Five Reasons To Go There

-1. Walk to Llannon Reservoir: One of the highest points in the area, offering panoramic views to the east towards Swansea and beyond, and to the south, views of Llanelli with the shimmering River Loughor estuary.
-The Preseli Hills hug the western horizon
+1. Walk to Llannon Reservoir: One of the highest points in the area, offering Panoramic views east, south, and west to the Preseli Hills.

-2. Rugby: Tumble RFC.
-Record holders of the West Wales Challenge Cup, they have produced many Wales internationals.
-Check out the home fixtures to catch a game of raw Welsh Rugby
+2. Rugby: Home of Tumble RFC, producing many Wales internationals.
+Check out the home fixtures to catch a game of raw Welsh Rugby.

-4. Cycle Route 47: Following the old Llanelli to Cross Hands railway track, this well-maintained 20-mile-plus cycle route offers peace, quiet, and striking views along the way
+4. Cycle Route 47: Following the old Llanelli to Cross Hands railway track, this 20-mile-plus cycle route offers peace, quiet, and striking views along the way.

 Postcode district: SA14